DDUPREFRA/Washington-State-EV-Charging-Infrastructure-Analysis/README.md

 ## Key Findings

 **Coverage Gap**
-- EV charging infrastructure follows a **heavily right-skewed distribution** — a small number of zip codes are extremely well served, while the vast majority are critically underserved
+- EV charging infrastructure follows a **heavily right-skewed distribution:** a small number of zip codes are extremely well served, while the vast majority are critically underserved
 - **91% of Washington State zip codes** (527 out of 581) are classified as underserved based on a threshold of more than 10 EVs per charger
 - **Zip codes 98177 (Seattle), 98053 (Carnation), and 98146 (Burien)**, all in King County, are the most underserved with **up to 1,694 EVs per charger**
-- **Kent (98038)** has **2,436 registered EVs and zero charging stations** — the largest completely unserved community in Washington, followed by Carnation (986 EVs) and Lacey (795 EVs)
+- **Kent (98038)** has **2,436 registered EVs and zero charging stations,** and is the largest completely unserved community in Washington, followed by Carnation (986 EVs) and Lacey (795 EVs)

 **Best Served**
-- **Zip codes 98164, 98124, and 98195 (Seattle)** are the best served with ratios as low as **0.05 EVs per charger** — commercial districts are oversupplied while surrounding residential areas are critically underserved
+- **Zip codes 98164, 98124, and 98195 (Seattle)** are the best served with ratios as low as **0.05 EVs per charger:** commercial districts are oversupplied while surrounding residential areas are critically underserved
 - **Lincoln County** is among the best served counties for DC fast charging, with only **9.25 EVs per DC fast charger**

 **County Level**
 - **King and Snohomish counties** have the highest EV density with **over 1,200 EVs per zip code on average**
-- **King County** has 139,296 EVs but only **15 DC fast chargers** — **nearly 9,000 EVs per fast charger** despite being the largest EV market
+- **King County** has 139,296 EVs but only **15 DC fast chargers** with **nearly 9,000 EVs per fast charger** despite being the largest EV market
 - **Island County** has the worst ratio among counties with infrastructure at **119 EVs per charger**, followed by **Snohomish at 91.5**
 - **Garfield and Ferry counties** have zero EV charging infrastructure despite having registered EVs